Total Expenditure: 34,000/- INR (Including Flights and Visa)

 On my third day, I left for Kandy via train and found a really nice Uncle on the way who told me about the Srilankan culture and amazing places.
 He was very sweet and offered me his play for stay too but I already had a CS host waiting for me so I politely declined.
 I reached Kandy in the afternoon, around 3 p.m. and I was quite astounded by this place.
 Kandy was completely different from what I was expecting, it was cool and pleasant over there and it felt like a cross between a hill station and a small town.

 One of the best parts about reaching Kandy was the train ride, I saw so many gorgeous mountains and views on the way and the train itself was pretty darn cute, it gave my entire trip a slight European touch.
 The train journey is quite cheap too and costs just 190 LKR (80-90 INR) for second class and costs just half for the third class.
 There is not a lot of difference between the three train classes and you get to experience an amazing view while traveling in it.

 Once I reached Kandy, I stayed with my Couchsurfing host who was really kind and generous.
 This was my first experience with CS host so I was quite nervous and excited at the same time.
 I really gelled well with my CS host and he helped me out with things to do in Kandy.
 We talked about many interesting things including Ayurveda, Palm reading, karma, etc. (I know it sounds all so philosophical but trust me, it was really fun).
-For more details on how Couchsurfing works, you can check out our this Article.

 The next day, I got up early to explore Kandy and walked all around the city.
 Yes, it is quite possible to travel around all the places here even if you are on a tight budget, only if you are comfortable with walking.
 I personally love walking more than taking an auto so I did just that.